Engee documentation

 • - is the thermal stress at room temperature;

-• - is the fuel supply pressure, in bar;
+• - fuel supply pressure in bar;

 • - fuel flow rate;

-• - air supply pressure, in `bar
+• - air supply pressure in bar;

 • - air flow rate;